mwkling/simple-react-rails-app/README.md

 ## Setup

-Make sure you have rails installed.
-Clone into a new directory then setup the database and start the server.
+Make sure you have rails and postgres installed.
+Clone repo into a new directory.
+Copy the .env.example file to create a .env file with your local postgres credentials.
+Then, setup the database and start the server.

 ```
 $ bundle install